DavidWeid/hackday-2022-bookshop/hackday-2022/content/_index.md

       the world around us, including Black Lives Matter, COVID-19 relief, and more.
     content_column_image: /images/esg-report/giving.png
+  - _bookshop_name: content-two-column
+    preheader:
+    header: Sustainability Efforts
+    description: >-
+      We are continually evaluating ways to scale efficiently and reduce waste production.
+Born and bred in the cloud, the Datadog platform leverages economies of scale regarding carbon emissions and electricity usage while enabling our customers to reduce their own carbon footprint.
+Our latest version of the Datadog Agent uses 60 percent less CPU than previous versions, which we believe results in a meaningful global impact.
+    content_column_image: /images/esg-report/sustainability.jpg
   - _bookshop_name: banner
     text: >-
       Learn more about Datadog’s commitment to corporate responsibility in our